 In Singapore, the common channels for distributing insurance products are tied agency, bancassurance and financial advisory firms.
-LIC Singapore's distributes its product via financial advisory firms which provides outreach through representatives.
-As on 31st December 2020 we had tie up with 21 Financial Advisory firms with an outreach of approximately 2448 financial advisory representatives.
-We also have tie up with State Bank of India, Singapore for selling our products.
+LIC Singapore's distributes its product primarily via financial advisory firms which provides outreach through representatives.
+As on 31st December 2022 we had tie up with 22 Financial Advisory firms.
+We also have bancassurance tie up with State Bank of India, Singapore for selling our products.